DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 ![](./attachments/Pasted%20image%2020220422220102.png)

-Feeding it to [CyberChef](https://gchq.github.io/CyberChef/) gives us:
+Feeding it to [Cyber Chef](https://gchq.github.io/CyberChef/) gives us:

 "`1st (and) 2(nd) find gets free beer from ryan, find him to get (it)`"